MCUdude/MCUdude_corefiles/README.md

 For clock speeds of 16 MHz and below, the return value of `millis()` occasionally jumps up by more than one (notwithstanding low/zero drift).
-Thus, when relying on consecutive returns, run at 16.5 MHz or above.
+Thus, when relying on consecutive returns, run at 16.5 MHz or higher.